mvcodeclub/delayed_action/README.md

 # Delayed Action
+Add asynchronous queuing to your HTTP requests with one line, via a controller concern.

+# Who needs this
-Delayed Action is a DRY way to add queuing to your controller.
-Many requests (reports, admin request) take longer than a typical HTTP timeout, and it is quite tedious to have to queue things up.
+Many requests (reports, admin requests, data dumps,) often take longer than a typical HTTP timeout, and it is quite tedious to have to queue things up.
 The code looks identical to a normal page request, the only difference is that it's expected to take a longer time to execute.
+Right now, you are forced to package things up into ActiveJob or other queuing mechanisms manually, and there's lots of duplicated code.

 It should be easy to switch between a queued request and a normal synchronous HTTP request.

 Some Scenarios:
 * You are receiving lots of timeouts in your application because your  queries run longer than your timeout settings, this is the gem for you.